Lakera Guard Integration Guide

 AI Gateway Pattern

-Centralizes AI access across multiple applications and teams within an organization.
+Centralizes AI security monitoring and enforcement across multiple applications and teams within an organization.

 Recommended approach: Centralized screening with application-specific policies